How to Best Advocate for Your Child with Autism

-Here we are going to go over how you can best advocate for your child with autism.
-Believe it or not, children with Autism have unlimited possibilities.
+We understand firsthand the struggles that parents and caregivers face when trying to advocate for a child with autism.
+Believe it or not, children with autism have unlimited possibilities.
 The degree of success a child with autism will have depends greatly upon early intervention and appropriate educational support.

 Parents and providers should never view any challenge that they are presented with as hopeless.
 Everyone has hurdles to overcome in both collaboration and communication with the people you trust to treat your child, but it worth the effort.

-- Ask questions, as many as you need to get the answer you understand.
-If terms are being used that you are not familiar with, ask what they mean.
-You need to understand policies and procedures as well as the plans and interventions.
-The more you know, the less frustrated you are going to be.
+- Ask questions.
+If unfamiliar terms are being used, do not be afraid to ask questions.
+You need to understand policies and procedures as well as plans and interventions.
+The more you know, the less frustration there will be.

 - Know what your rights are.
-Know what alternative options you have available to you before you go to the meeting so that you can stay focused.
+Know what alternative options you may have available to you.
 Remain confident and stay strong, so that you can passionately and persuasively represent your child.